 Overall, Everest Poker offers good software and great action for Hold’em players in particular.
 The mix of players is unique in that many of the loosest and craziest are at the medium and high limits, making Everest Poker extremely profitable for skilled players.

-Real-money player statistics as of February 2016 show 7000 ring-game players at peak hours and 16000 tournament players at peak hours.
+Real-money player statistics show 7000 ring-game players at peak hours and 16000 tournament players at peak hours.